Nuer massacre: The massacre

-President Kiir addressed the nation on national television on the morning of December 16, 2013, with groups of politicians and SPLA military generals where he announced a simulated military insurrection by Riek Machar which he baptized as a coup and which Machar strongly refuted.
+President Kiir addressed the nation on national television on the morning of 16 December 2013, with groups of politicians and SPLA military generals.
+Kiir announced that a there had been a coup attempt by Riek Machar.
+Machar strongly denied the allegations.
 President Kiir also announced a curfew in Juba between 6 A.M and 6 P.M.

 The Nuer massacre was carried out on a massive scale of door-to-door operation.
-The operational plan was quite clear and simple; Set up roadblocks all over Juba City and then send out the president's private army (Dut ku Beny), backed up by elements of the Presidential Guard and the National Security Services who would guide them, on house-to-house searches and targeted killings of Nuer peoples.
-Hundreds of thousands of Nuer were massacred in their own homes, thousands were killed on their way to the UN sites in hope of seeking shelter under UN protection.
-On the morning of December 16, 2013, both UN bases around Juba opened their gates to 14,000 Nuer Civilians.
-During the first days, hundreds of thousands of Nuer civilians sought shelter at the UN Base.
-As the fighting continued, the number of people seeking shelter reached 200,000 as foreigners and other non-Dinka people joined afterward.
-In the span of 4 days starting from the evening of December 15 to December 18, though the mass killing didn't slow down until the end of December 19, the number of Nuer people killed was between 20,000 and 47,000 civilians mostly women and children.
-The Nuer Massacre was conducted through mass killings, Nuer women and girls were gun rapped and burned alive in their dwellings, mass slaughter of children and elderly people and fire squadding of Nuer young men and boys.
-In the Presidential residence, Lt.
-Colonel Lual Maroldit ordered the isolation of twenty-one Nuer soldiers within the presidential protection unit and their families.
-They were rounded up and massacred together with ninety Nuer civilians from the neighborhood of the Presidential residence in Amarat.
-According to UNMISS report, 200 - 300 Nuer bodies were found in Juba Teaching Hospital on December 17.
-By December 19, 2013, Nuer corpses were everywhere.
-Hundreds of thousands of Nuer bodies were bundled onto Military Pickup trucks, heavy trucks, and any other available means and taken and dumped into the River Nile.
+The operational plan was quite clear and simple; Set up roadblocks all over Juba and then send out the president's private army (Dut ku Beny), backed up by elements of the Presidential Guard and the National Security Services who would guide them, on house-to-house searches and targeted killings of Nuer peoples.
+Thousands of Nuer were massacred in their own homes and thousands more were killed on their way to the UN sites in hope of seeking shelter under UN protection.
+On the morning of 16 December 2013, both UN bases around Juba opened their gates to 14,000 civilians.
+During the first days, thousands of civilians sought shelter at the UN Base.
+As the fighting continued, the number of people seeking shelter reached 20,000 as foreigners and other non-Dinka people joined afterward.
+In the span of 4 days starting from the evening of 15 to 18 December, though the mass killing didn't slow down until the end of 19 December, the number of Nuer people killed was between 15,000 and 20,000 thousand civilians including many women and children.
+The Nuer Massacre was conducted through mass killings, there were reports of mass rapes and cannibalism.
+In the Presidential residence, Lual Maroldit ordered the disarming of 21 Nuer soldiers within the presidential protection unit.
+They were rounded up and massacred together with 90 Nuer civilians from the neighborhood of the Presidential residence in Amarat.
+According to UNMISS report, 200 - 300 Nuer bodies were found in Juba Teaching Hospital on 17 December.
+By 19 December 2013, Nuer corpses were everywhere.
+Thousands of Nuer bodies were bundled onto military Pickup trucks, heavy trucks, and any other available ways of transport and dumped into the River Nile.
 Mass graves were dug up in the New Site cemetery opposite the Bilpham SPLA General Headquarters and near another military facility behind the Jebel Kujur Mountain.
 In other parts of the city, the bodies were simply doused in fuel and set ablaze.